alza-bitz/snowpark-clj/.github/instructions/solution_design.instructions.md

 - Although read-key-fn and write-key-fn are specified by the session, these functions should be passed to the convert layer functions and exclusively used there.
 - The create-session function must return a map wrapping the session and the options.

+# Schema layer
+- The internal API for schema-related functions.
+- It should include a function for inferring a Snowpark schema from a coll of Clojure maps and a wrapped session providing write-key-fn.
+- It should include a function for creating a Snowpark schema from a Malli schema and a wrapped session providing write-key-fn.
+- All schema field name conversions must be done with read-key-fn and write-key-fn functions only.

 # Dataframe layer
 - The internal API for dataframe operations.
 - Function names must be prefixed with df- when the names would otherwise collide with Clojure core.